There is an option now on your profile page

 - On White Collar a banker dies in a diving accident shortly before being indicted for running a multi-million dollar investment scam.
 The FBI suspects that his widow killed him for his life insurance money.
 However, Neil and Peter discover that she is innocent and was actually going to donate all the money to charity.
 She really loved her husband and did not want his money.

 - Monica towards Pete on Friends .
-Despite his offers to buy her a restaurant (and escape her horrible job) and Rachel's encouragement to date a billionaire she turned him down until she developed genuine feelings.
+Despite his offers to buy her a restaurant so she can fulfill her dream of being head chef (and escape her horrible job) she turned him down until she developed genuine feelings.
 This contrasts with former Gold Digger Rachel, who encourages her to date him anyways because he's a billionaire.

 - Love Don't Cost a Thing by Jennifer Lopez.
 (May or may have not been inspired by her breakup with Sean Combs aka Puffy.)